Philosophy of the TPE Ambassador Position

 - Plan and implement three programs/workshops that promote TPE on your campus.

-- Provide feedback to the TPE Coordinators of the Ambassador & Intern subcommittee.
+- Provide feedback to the overall TPE Committee.

-Another great opportunity that is only available to (non-graduating) TPE Ambassadors is the potential to serve as a TPE Intern at the spring TPE Onsite event.
+Another great opportunity that is only available to (non-graduating) TPE Ambassadors is the potential to serve as a TPE Intern for the spring TPE event.
 TPE Interns are selected from the current group of TPE Ambassadors.
 TPE Interns receive lodging during TPE Onsite, along with funding to cover travel and meal costs.
-NOTE: Ambassadors who plan on attending TPE as a candidate or are not eligible to apply for the Intern role.
-The intern application will open later in the fall.
+NOTE: Ambassadors who plan on attending TPE as a candidate are not eligible to apply for the Intern role.
+The intern application will open later in the fall semester.

 "Being a TPE Ambassador reminded me of why I want to be a student affairs professional-- to serve a campus community-- which is something I can start doing right now on my home campus." - Hanna Wasco, George Washington University